Hearing aids for profound hearing lossProfound or severe hearing loss: Which hearing aids work best?

 Your hearing aid options

-All the major hearing aid manufacturers offer “power” or “super power” aids.
+All the major hearing aid manufacturers offer “power” or “super power” aids for both adults and children.
 These aids are slightly bigger than others because they contain more circuitry.
 But aids for severe-to-profound hearing loss have become smaller in recent years and can be fit even on babies, says Catherine Palmer, president-elect of the American Academy of Audiology and director of Audiology and Hearing Aids at the University of Pittsburgh Medical Center.
 They typically run on a 675 battery or the smaller 13 battery and rest behind the ears (known as BTE), attached to a full earmold.

 Hearing aids that nestle inside the ear (known as ITE) won’t do the job, Palmer says.
 Unless one ear is fine, you will need hearing aids for both ears.